zendframework/zend-expressive-swoole/docs/book/v2/table.md

 ```

 ## Creating your table

+Now that we have defined a table class, we need to wire the application to use
+it.

-Creating a swoole table is very straightforward, but it HAS to be created inside of your main process.
+Tables **must** be created inside of your main process, in order to ensure each
-By defining the columns inside of the constructor, nothing needs to be done here besides instantiating a new table
+worker process has access to them.
+Since we define the columns and table size in
+the constructor, we can accomplish this by mapping the service name to a
+concrete instance, using the `services` dependency configuration key:

 ```
 private function getDependencies() : array
 {
     return [
         'services'  => [
-            ...
+            // ...
             Vec3Table::class => new Vec3Table(),
         ],
     ];
 }
 ```

 ## Using the Table

-You are able to retrieve it inside of any worker process by calling `$container->get(Vec3Table::class)`
+Classes that will push values to or pull values from the table can compose an
+instance of your custom class just as they normally would.
+Factories will then
+fetch the instance using `$container->get(Vec3Table::class)` (to use our
+previous example).

 ## Troubleshooting

-`PHP Fatal error:  Swoole\Table::offsetSet(): the table object does not exist` then chances are you are not calling $table->create();
+- If you receive the message `PHP Fatal error:  Swoole\Table::offsetSet(): the
+  table object does not exist`, then chances are you are not calling
+  `$table->create()` in your custom table's constructor.